wkhere/stackless/Doc/library/re.rst

 string notation.

-It is important to note that most regular expression operations are available as module-level functions and :class:`RegexObject` methods.
+It is important to note that most regular expression operations are available as module-level functions and methods on
+:ref:`compiled regular expressions <re-objects>`.
 The functions are shortcuts that don't require you to compile a regex object first, but miss some fine-tuning parameters.

 .. seealso::